changjongkim/sc_rebuttal/new_rebuttal.md

 ## A. Baselines and the parallel file system

 When the KV cache spills out of GPU HBM, how far down it spills dictates the architectural constraints. vLLM keeps it in one node's HBM.
 Mooncake disaggregates it into a cluster pool of DRAM and SSD.
 CASCADE goes one level deeper, to the parallel file system, the shared data-lake that the faster tiers draw from.
-In expert and multi-tenant serving, shared data grows in value and the working set outgrows any node, so this shared, high-capacity store is what KV caching needs.
+In expert and multi-tenant serving, shared data grows in value, and the working set outgrows any node, so this shared, high-capacity store is what KV caching needs.

 However, the harder constraint is the platform.
 A batch-scheduled HPC system grants a job a time-bounded allocation released on exit, so it cannot host a coordination service that outlives the allocation.
 Mooncake's Conductor is exactly that, a standing global scheduler backed by etcd, so its exclusion is structural, not a comparison we declined.

 The baselines follow from both.
-PDC and HDF5 are the standard parallel-I/O middleware HPC uses to stage data on the parallel file system, so they are the baseline at this layer.
+PDC and HDF5 are the standard parallel-I/O middleware HPC uses to stage data on the PFS, so they are the baseline at this layer.
 LMCache (Disk) and LMCache (Redis) instead run inside one allocation, and LMCache (Redis) is the centralized KV-cache baseline that CASCADE's decentralized design improves on.

 ## B. Novelty

 The novelty is the daemon-free coordination that binds the mechanisms.
 To our knowledge, CASCADE is the first content-addressed, deduplicated, tiered KV cache that needs no central coordinator, which lets it run on batch-scheduled HPC.
 The insight is that a KV cache is reconstructible.
 A lost or stale entry is only a cache miss, never a wrong read.
 CASCADE can therefore relax the strong consistency that general storage must enforce, and a relaxed metadata plane needs no central service.
 Every node keeps a local replica synchronized by off-path MPI collectives.

-Each prior work lacks a capability CASCADE requires.
+Each prior work lacks the capability CASCADE requires.

 - Mooncake uses one-sided RDMA but routes every request through a central, persistent Conductor, which recouples disaggregated serving into one unscalable control plane and cannot run on batch-scheduled HPC.
 - vLLM prefix caching is single-node GPU HBM only.